Christopher C. Miller: Coup concerns and U.S. Capitol attack

 Testifying under oath to the United States House Select Committee on the January 6 Attack, Miller affirmed that President Donald Trump told him he should give D.C.
 Mayor Bowser any support she requested, and Trump guessed they would need 10,000 troops on Jan.
 6 to contain the pro-Trump protestors.
 Miller also said that Trump never gave him a formal order to have 10,000 troops ready to be deployed to the Capitol on January 6.
-“I was never given any direction or order or knew of any plans of that nature,” said Miller.
+"I was never given any direction or order or knew of any plans of that nature," said Miller.
 He later said definitively, "There was no direct, there was no order from the President."

-According to Miller's testimony, he did not speak with Trump at any time during the Capitol attack: "I didn’t need to.
+According to Miller's testimony, he did not speak with Trump at any time during the Capitol attack: "I didn't need to.
 I had all the authority I needed and I knew what had to happen," he said.
-Miller rejects the notion that the Pentagon dragged their feet protecting the Capitol, calling that notion “complete horseshit”, and he insists they “had their game together”.
-After reassessing what happened on January 6, Miller acknowledged something they were unaware of beforehand: “It seems clear there was an organized conspiracy with assault elements”.
+Miller rejects the notion that the Pentagon dragged their feet protecting the Capitol, calling that notion "complete horseshit", and he insists they "had their game together".
+After reassessing what happened on January 6, Miller acknowledged something they were unaware of beforehand: "It seems clear there was an organized conspiracy with assault elements".
 Aside from whether that unawareness affected the Pentagon's response, Miller says the conspiracy was organized and set in motion before Trump spoke on January 6, and thus should not be attributed solely to what Trump said on that date.

+Miller has acknowledged that a communication problem may have occurred.
+He ordered that the National Guard be “mobilized” to defend the Capitol, but that is not the same thing as ordering the National Guard to be “deployed” (or “employed”), and this distinction may have delayed the response further.